One Night Stand (2007): Storylines

 The other primary feud featured on the One Night Stand card consisted of both Raw and ECW superstars.
 ECW's Bobby Lashley battled Raw's Vince McMahon for the ECW World Championship.
 Lashley faced Team McMahon (ECW World Champion Vince McMahon, Shane, and Umaga) in a 3-on-1 tag team Handicap match at Judgment Day, with the ECW World Championship on the line.
 Lashley won the match, pinning Shane after a Dominator powerslam.
 After the match, however, Vince declared that Lashley had not won the title and that he was still the ECW World Champion, as he had not been pinned.
 In the match, Lashley could have won the title, but not a member of Team McMahon.
-The following night, on the May 21 edition of Raw, Lashley was put into a Gauntlet match by Vince McMahon, with the stipulation that if he won all four of the matches in the gauntlet, he would face Vince at One Night Stand.
-Lashley won all four matches, defeating Chris Masters, Viscera, Umaga and Shane McMahon in succession.
+The following night, on the May 21 episode of Raw, Lashley was put into a gauntlet match by Vince McMahon, with the stipulation that if he won all four of the matches in the gauntlet, he would face Vince at One Night Stand.
+Lashley won all four matches, defeating Chris Masters, Viscera, Umaga, and Shane McMahon in succession.
 As a result, Lashley gained a title shot at One Night Stand in a Street Fight.
-On the May 28 edition of Raw, Lashley teamed with WWE Champion John Cena to take on Umaga, Shane McMahon and The Great Khali in a Handicap match.
+On the May 28 episode, Lashley teamed with WWE Champion John Cena to take on Umaga, Shane McMahon and The Great Khali in a Handicap match.
 Shane won the match, pinning Lashley after an elbow drop.
-Vince was scheduled to face Lashley in an arm wrestling contest on the June 2 edition of Saturday Night's Main Event XXXIV.
+Vince was scheduled to face Lashley in an arm wrestling contest on the June 2 episode of Saturday Night's Main Event XXXIV.
 Moments before the contest began, however, Vince booked Mark Henry as Lashley's opponent instead.
 During the contest, Vince attacked Lashley, hitting him with a steel chair.